 “Photography is my passport to life,” says Suzanne Vlamis, who has dedicated more than five decades to the craft.
-She fell in love with the opportunities photography presented to explore the world, and has focused on both natural subjects, like landscapes and wildlife, and man-made subjects, like architecture and cultural events.
+She fell in love with the opportunities photography presented to explore the world, and has focused on both natural subjects, such as landscapes and wildlife, to man-made subjects, such as architecture and cultural events.
 Ms. Vlamis is currently pursuing her passions as the owner and director of Suzanne Vlamis Photography, an environmental photography company.
 She has also lent her services as a science and health researcher to Dr. Joy C. Zagoren, PhD, since 1999.

-Ms. Vlamis started her prestigious career as the copy assistant to the features editor at Brides Magazine, part of the Condé Nast empire, in 1967, the same year she began freelancing as a photographer in New York City.
-She transitioned to become the editorial assistant to Victor Riesel in 1969, and, in 1973, her freelance work paid off.
-That year, Ms. Vlamis joined the Associated Press as a staff photographer as the first full-time female in the role.
+Ms. Vlamis started her prestigious career as the copy assistant to the features editor at Brides Magazine, part of the Condé Nast empire, in 1967, the same year she began freelancing as a photographer in New York.
+She transitioned to become the editorial assistant to Victor Riesel in 1969 and, in 1973, her freelance work paid off.
+That year, Ms. Vlamis joined the Associated Press as a staff photographer, making history as the first full-time female in the role.
 She greatly enjoyed her time there, and moved up to positions like news features supervising photo editor and special projects editor of the Associated Press photo archives.
 She retired in 2009.

-Over the years, Ms. Vlamis has had the honor of taking photos during the presidential inaugurations of Richard Nixon, Gerald Ford, Jimmy Carter and Ronald Reagan, covering events like the 1976 and 1884 Summer Olympics, and leading projects on the restoration of the Statue of Liberty, the Centennial Restoration of St. Patrick’s Cathedral, and the building of the Equitable Tower.
-Besides the Associated Press, her work has appeared in prominent publications like the New York Daily News and Fortune Magazine.
+Over the years, Ms. Vlamis has had the honor of taking photos during the presidential inaugurations of Richard Nixon, Gerald Ford, Jimmy Carter and Ronald Reagan, covering events like the 1976 and 1984 Summer Olympics, and leading projects on the restoration of the Statue of Liberty, the Centennial Restoration of St. Patrick’s Cathedral and the building of the Equitable Tower.
+Besides the Associated Press, her work has appeared in prominent publications like the New York Daily News and Fortune magazine.